 - Start looking into what options are available in your area.

 - Make sure you're eligible for Original Medicare and Medicare Advantage plans.

 - See if you'll be enrolled in Original Medicare automatically.
 If you won't be, contact Social Security to learn more about eligiblity and enrollment.

 - Narrow down your plan options by deciding what kind of Medicare plan you want and what type of plan you need.
-Do you want:
+Decide if you want:

 - Make sure your doctor and pharmacy are in-network.

 - Compare out-of-pocket costs between plans.